Tecoma capensis aka Cape Honeysuckle

 Common names

-Cape Honeysuckle, Tecomaria, Cape Honey Suckle
+Cape Honeysuckle, Tecomaria, Cape Honey Suckle, Cock A Doodle DoMore information about Cape Honeysuckle

-How to care for Cape Honeysuckle
+How difficult is it to take care of Cape Honeysuckle

 Cape Honeysuckle presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.